Yellow Sac Spider

 Habitat and Distribution

-These spiders are prevalent across the United States, particularly in the southeastern and central regions, but they can also be found in parts of Canada and Mexico.
-They tend to build small silk sacs where they reside during the day, providing a safe haven from predators and environmental hazards.
-While they play a crucial role in controlling pest populations, it’s important for people to understand that, while Yellow Sac Spiders have venom, they are generally not aggressive and pose minimal threat to humans compared to other species.
+These spiders are found across the United States, particularly in the southeastern and central regions.
+They also appear in parts of Canada and Mexico.
+They build small silk sacs where they stay during the day.
+This provides protection from predators and environmental hazards.

 Behavior and Diet